- Founded: 1828

 “We had our LCME site visit this year and received the full eight years accreditation.
 Our evaluation system, powered in large part by One45 was noted to be a strength of our program here.”– Andria Thomas, PhD, Sr Associate Dean for Evaluation, Accreditation, & CQI; Co-Director Educational Innovation Institute (Data Science), August University Medical Center of Georgia

 The Augusta University Medical School of Georgia’s programs of Allied Health Sciences, Dentistry, Graduate Studies, Medicine and Nursing offer a full suite of biomedical instruction to health sciences students.
 With several fields of study, 2,400 students and over 4,000 faculty and staff members, keeping all the necessary scheduling and evaluation data and all the associated information running smoothly took several disparate components.
-MSG’s system included Microsoft® Excel, some “home-grown” solutions and even index cards.
+MCG’s system included Microsoft® Excel, some “home-grown” solutions and even index cards.
 The school was simply too large and the process too complex to manage manually.
-Besides outgrowing their process, one of MSG’s biggest issues centered on the numerous levels at which data was extracted and handled.
+Besides outgrowing their process, one of MCG’s biggest issues centered on the numerous levels at which data was extracted and handled.

 In their system, faculty evaluations could not be added to reports that would include faculty scores in comparison with their peers without the added step of inputting the data into additional programs.
 This left too much room for error as the information went from Microsoft® Excel to Microsoft® Access to SPSS, a statistical software package.
 Finally, reminders were extremely time consuming.